kgrid/kgrid-site/docs/faq/README.md

 ::: warning
 Certain packages, such as `gulp3`, have issues with Node.js v12.
 Avoid v12 if you has module dependencies on those packages.
 :::

+#### :milky_way: How do I check if I have the latest version of KGRID components?

+The easiest way is to use KGRID CLI.
+Run `kgrid --version` will check and show the versions for KGRID components as well as JAVA, Node.js.

+If you 'd like to check a remote KGrid Library or Activator, call `/info` of the server.
+For details, please refer to the [KGRID API documentation](http://kgrid.org/guides/swagger/).

 ## Develop a Knowledge Object